KTH/integral-mecenat-integration/README.md

 ![Overview](doc/integral-mecenat-integration.png)

-More general information about the softeware design is available in Swedish: [Designval](doc/Designval.md).
+More general information about the software design is available in [Designval](doc/Designval.md).

 ### Connecting to the Ladok3 database